evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

 ## 6. Add monitoring Tabs

 Monitoring Dashboard helps observe trends.
 It pulls selected values from individual Reports to show them over time.
-You can add multiple individual monitoring panels and organize them using Tabs.
+You can add multiple monitoring Panels and organize them by Tabs.

-For a simple start, you can use Tab templates, which are pre-built combinations of monitoring panels.
-You can choose:
+For a simple start, you can use Tab templates, which are pre-built combinations of monitoring Panels:
 * **Data Quality Tab**: displays data quality metrics (nulls, duplicates, etc.).
 * **Columns Tab**: shows descriptive statistics for each column over time.
-* **Data Drift Tab**: illustrates the share of drifting features over time.
+* **Data Drift Tab**: shows the share of drifting features over time.

-To add these pre-built Tabs, enter "Edit" mode in the top right corner of the Dashboard, and click the plus sign to add a new Tab.
-Then, choose the Tab template.
-You will then observe how the data in the Reports changed over 10 days.
+To add pre-built Tabs, enter "Edit" mode in the top right corner of the Dashboard.
+Click the plus sign to add a new Tab and choose the template.

 ## 7. Add custom Panels [OPTIONAL]

-You can also add individual monitoring panels one by one.
+You can also add individual monitoring Panels one by one.
 You can:
 * Add them to an existing or a new Tab.
-* Choose the panel type, including Line Plot, Bar Plot, Histogram, Counter, etc.
+* Choose the Panel type, including Line Plot, Bar Plot, Histogram, Counter, etc.
-* Customize panel name, legend, etc.
+* Customize Panel name, legend, etc.

 {% hint style="info" %}
-**You can only view values stored inside snapshots.**  In our example, these are values related to data drift and quality.
-You can't see model quality metrics yet, since there is no such data in a snapshot.
-If you add a panel for model quality metrics, it will be empty.
-To populate, you must add more snapshots, for example, with `ClassificationPreset()`.
+**You can only view values stored inside snapshots.**  In our example, they relate to data drift and quality.
+You can't see model quality metrics yet, since there is no data on it.
+If you add a model quality Panel, it will be empty.
+To populate it, add more snapshots, for example, with `ClassificationPreset()`.
 {% endhint %}

-Say, you want to add a new “Summary” Tab and add a couple of panels:
+Say, you want to add a new “Summary” Tab and add a couple of Panels to show:
-* inferences over time.
+* Inferences over time.
-* share of drifting features over time.
+* The share of drifting features over time.

 You can add panels both in the UI or using the Python API.